maitag/littleBigInt/README.md

 haxelib run hxp --install-hxp-alias
 ```

-then simple call `hpx test hl neko ...` or
+then simple call `hxp test hl neko ...` or
-`hpx help` into projectfolder to see more targetspecific options.
+`hxp help` into projectfolder to see more targetspecific options.

 ## Synopsis